replicate/cog/docs/redis.md

 The message body should be a JSON object with the following fields:

 - `input`: a JSON object with the same keys as the [arguments to the `predict()` function](python.md).
 Any `File` or `Path` inputs are passed as URLs.
-- `response_queue`: the Redis queue Cog will send responses to
+- `response_queue`: the Redis queue Cog will send responses to.
+- `return_logs`: a boolean indicating whether or not to return logs with the response.
+Defaults to false.

 You can enqueue the request using the `XADD` command: